murilopolese/serious-amnesty/README.md

 `npm run websocket`

+**Important**

+Make sure to keep the test websocket server if you don't have the real websocket server app working.

+This server won't work (for now) without a websocket server to connect.

 ## Testing queue

 Run the following code on your browser terminal to create random requests to the queue and test the application: